-- The following persons will be considered for admission: a candidate who is in possession of a certificate that is deemed by the University to be equivalent to the required Grade 12 certificate with university endorsement; a candidate who is a graduate from another tertiary institution or has been granted the status of a graduate of such an institution; and a candidate who is a graduate of another faculty at the University of Pretoria. - Life Orientation is excluded when calculating the APS. - This programme is only offered in English.
+- The following persons will be considered for admission: a candidate who is in possession of a certificate that is deemed by the University to be equivalent to the required Grade 12 certificate with university endorsement. - Life Orientation is excluded when calculating the APS. - This programme is only offered in English.
 The first year of study is presented on the Mamelodi Campus.
-Admission is subject to selection.
+Admission is subject to selection and capacity.